rancher/docs/content/rancher/v2.x/en/installation/install-rancher-on-k8s/chart-options/_index.md

 Set the `auditLog.destination` to `hostPath` to forward logs to volume shared with the host system instead of streaming to a sidecar container.
 When setting the destination to `hostPath` you may want to adjust the other auditLog parameters for log rotation.

+> In an air-gapped environment, supply the `--set busyboxImage` value during helm install or upgrades to reference the private registry location of the busybox container image, this image is used for the sidecar container.

 ### Setting Extra Environment Variables

 You can set extra environment variables for Rancher server using `extraEnv`.
 This list uses the same `name` and `value` keys as the container manifest definitions.
 Remember to quote the values.